Timings : 6:00 AM - 9:00 PM

-Situated at a distance of 22 kilometres from Kathmandu, the Dakshinkali Temple is seated in the heart of a valley, only a kilometre away from the quaint village of Pharping.
-As the darkness of the night fades and gives way to the bright morning, this magnificent temple comes alive with a fusion of reverberating sounds of the loud gongs, conches, bells and the rhythmic chants.
-The place of worship is one of the most important temples in the country and is dedicated to the fierce and feared Goddess Kali.
+Situated at a distance of 22 kilometres from Kathmandu, the Dakshinkali Temple is located only a kilometre away from the village of Pharping.
+The place of worship is one of the most important temples in Nepal and is dedicated to the fierce and feared Goddess Kali.
 The fame of this temple lies in its rituals and traditions.
 Twice a week, animals are sacrificed at this religious place - uncastrated male goats and cockerels in particular – as an offering to the ferocious spouse of Lord Shiva.
 The temple was built in 1855 by Rani Rashmoni, a devotee of Kali.

 The Dakshinkali Temple derives its name from a compound of the words 'Dakshin', which means 'south', and the name 'Kali', which signifies the deity that is worshipped here.
-The nomenclature of this holy sanctum refers to its position near a resplendent river gorge situated to the south of the district of Kathmandu.
-The breathtaking idol of the Goddess is seen standing on top of a corpse, portraying the triumph of good over evil.
+The idol of the Goddess is seen standing on top of a corpse, portraying the triumph of good over evil.
 Embellished with a sword in one hand, a skull cap in another, and a severed head in the third, the four-armed idol represents an image of a strong, empowered divine being who has arrived to conquer evil and emerge as victorious.
-The Dakshinkali Temple is one of the prime tourist attractions in Nepal, owing to its surreal atmosphere and the serene surroundings.

 Compare quotes from upto 3 travel agents for free

 Ask a question from the travellers who have experience.